yamankatby/firebase-extensions/README.md

 # Connect Firestore Document

+> **Note** This extension is currently in beta.
+If you have any feedback, please [file an issue](https://github.com/yamankatby/firestore-connect-document/issues/new).
+>
+> Also, if you like it, please take a second to give it a start 🌟

 ## ✏️ Description

 **Connect Firestore Document** (`firestore-connect-document`) is a new extension for Firebase that allows you to get some fields from one document in Firestore, store them in a `map` field in another document, and keep them in sync.